dilsonpereira/Formigueiro/README.md

 # Formigueiro - A python Framework for Simple Ant Colony Optimization Algorithms

-Formigueiro is a framework for transforming user provided constructive heuristics into Ant Colony Optimization (ACO) algorithms.
+Formigueiro is a framework that transforms user provided constructive heuristics into Ant Colony Optimization (ACO) algorithms.

 ## A Quick Introduction to Ant Colony Optimization